supabase-community/postgres_lsp/crates/pglt_test_macros/README.md

 Pass a glob pattern that'll identify your files and a test-function that'll run for each file.
 The glob pattern has to start at the root of your crate.

 You can add a `.expected.` file next to your test file.
-Its path will be passed to your test function so you can outcome-based assertions.
+Its path will be passed to your test function so you can make outcome-based assertions.
 (Alternatively, write snapshot tests.)

 Given the following file structure: